h15200/notes/system-design.md

 #### SQL tuning

-- Indexing popular searches
+- Indexing popular columns
+  - faster reads with penalty to writes as we are adding a new data structure
   - indexing uses extra memory to keep track of a way to handle sorting in non-primary keys
-  - 2 main types of indexing data structures `b-tree` and `Log Structured Merge`
+  - 2 main types of indexing data structures `b-tree` and `Log Structured Merge` (LSM)
+    - as an exception, `hash maps` can be used to index very small amount of data a hash index gets extremely slow if it spills outside RAM and requires disk. often, not realistic.
+Ranged queries also are very slow in a hash index.
   - standard is `b-tree` (mySql, postgres) where reads are optimized over writes and good for sorting data (useful in structured data)
-  - `LSM` has faster writes and scales better but bad at sorting (most Nosql dbs)
+  - `LSM` has faster writes since it only writes to a buffer and scales better but bad at sorting (most Nosql dbs use LSM)
 - using optimized SQL commands

 ### Leader Election